theam/ellmental.py/README.md

 A semantic search service is like a super-smart search engine.
 Instead of just looking for exact word matches, it tries to understand what you really mean when you type in a search.
 It does this by figuring out the context of words and understanding synonyms.
 This way, it can give you more relevant and personalized results.

 You can use a semantic search for a huge variety of use cases.
-These are two of them:
+These are some of them:

 - **Empowering Large Language Models (LLMs) with Factual Grounding**: Semantic search can dramatically enhance the performance of Large Language Models for specific use cases, ensuring quality, accuracy, and relevance of the outputs of the model by injecting context and therefore, reducing its scope.